- 1. Introduction

-There may be an added complexity for service users who have learning difficulties or neurological impairments which may impact on their ability to understand what is happening to them, and what doctors and other partners are trying to communicate to them.
-There should be no presumption about a lack of Capacity however; a Best Interests assessment should always be completed and an Independent Advocate involved in their care (see Section 4, Consent).
+There may be an added complexity for people who have learning difficulties or neurological impairments which impact on their ability to understand what is happening to them, and what doctors and other partners are trying to communicate to them.
+There should be no presumption about a lack of mental capacity however; a Best Interests assessment should always be completed and an Independent Advocate involved in their care (see Section 6, Consent).

-All discussions with service users and their relatives should be documented in case records, particularly when any specific wishes or concerns are expressed, including cultural or religious needs.
+All discussions with people and their relatives should be documented in case records, particularly when any specific wishes or concerns are expressed, including cultural or religious needs.
 The key worker / named nurse should always take action in relation to such, and decisions or feedback communicated to them as soon as possible in order to reduce anxiety or distress which will inevitably accompany a person’s end of life.
 Discussions should include administration of fluids and nutrition, and also medication – including pain relief, particularly when administered by syringe drivers.
 These are often areas of care that have been noted to cause relatives distress.

 Everyone has the right to refuse CPR if they do not want to be resuscitated if they stop breathing or their heart stops beating.
 Where the decision has been made in advance it will be recorded on a special form and placed in the person’s records.
 It is known as a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision, or a DNACPR order.
 A DNACPR order is not permanent; it can be changed at any time.

 3.2 People in a vegetative state